 Once you have your property report from interactive mapping, you can read more about development requirements in the City Plan.
 The City Plan is available as an electronic document only and is also referred to as 'ePlan'.
 It is an interactive document where you can quickly and easily find out what parts of the planning scheme apply to your proposal and what information you need to provide in your development application.

 Depending on the type of development you are proposing, and the location and characteristics of the site, you may need to submit a development application to Council.
-Council’s level of assessment enquiry service provides an easy way to find out if you need to submit an application.

 If you require expert assistance or advice, this may be obtained from relevant building or development experts.